 Chicago Police Superintendent Larry Snelling claimed the department’s hotspot analysis has helped reduce violent crime.
-Police beats with crime hotspots saw a decrease of 17.97%.
+Police beats with crime hotspots saw a decrease of 11.07% in violent crime and a 33.62% decrease in homicides.

 Chicago, Cook County, and the State of Illinois have also increased investments in violence prevention programs, in particular Peacekeepers.
 This program trains community members as outreach workers to prevent violence.
-Areas with a Peacekeeper hotspot saw a decrease in violent crime of 20.46%, beating the citywide average.
+Areas with a Peacekeeper hotspot saw a decrease in violent crime of 12.40% and a decrease in homicides of 63.22%, beating the citywide average.

 There are of course other things that may contribute to a decrease in violent crime.
 Use the buttons below to explore the map yourself.